NBA salary cap: Soft versus hard caps

 Unlike the NFL and NHL, the NBA features a so-called soft cap, meaning that there are several significant exceptions that allow teams to exceed the salary cap to sign players.
 This is done to allow teams to keep their own players, which, in theory, fosters fan support in each individual city.
 By contrast, the NFL and NHL salary caps are considered hard, meaning that they offer relatively few (if any) circumstances under which teams can exceed the salary cap.
 The NBA and MLS version of the "soft" cap does, however, offer less leeway to teams than that of Major League Baseball.
 MLB allows teams to spend as much as they want on salary, but it penalizes them a percentage of the amount by which they exceed the soft cap.
 The percentage increases as the number of consecutive years a team exceeds the cap grows, resetting only when a team falls under the cap.
-Other penalties related to the MLB draft can also apply effective with the 2018 team payrolls.